davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-01-23-trigger-software-updates-rescan-in-configuration-manager-2012-sp1.md

   </div>
 </div>

-Or even via the <a href="http://myitforum.com/myitforumwp/2012/05/07/config-manager-2012-right-click-tools/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://myitforum.com/myitforumwp/2012/05/07/config-manager-2012-right-click-tools/', 'Right-Click tools']);" target="_blank">Right-Click tools</a> by Ryan Ephgrave (MyITForum) for the ConfigMgr console (of course, not during the OSD).
+Or even via the [Right-Click tools](http://myitforum.com/myitforumwp/2012/05/07/config-manager-2012-right-click-tools/) by Ryan Ephgrave (MyITForum) for the ConfigMgr console (of course, not during the OSD).

 ## How to trigger Software Update rescan on Windows Server 2012 and Windows 8?